2ta/telegram-reminder-gemini/docs/planning/prompt_plan.md

    - Connection to Telegram API

 2. Implement command handlers for:
-   - /start - Persian welcome message and bot introduction
+   - /start - welcome message and bot introduction
-   - /help - List of commands and capabilities in Persian
+   - /help - List of commands and capabilities
    - /privacy - Privacy information

 3. Create a basic message handler that: